campbellmarianna/Browser-API-Project/README.md

 However valuable pattern element attributes such `patternUnits`, `patternContentUnits`, and `patternTransform` are only supported by Safari.

 ## Opinions & Experiences
 I think this is a brilliant feature because in CSS a pattern can be made a background image.
 However, if a pattern is SVG, the pattern can be manipulated dynamically using JavaScript.
-The color of the pattern can be changed or the direction of a line can move in a different way.
+The color of the pattern can be changed or the direction of a line can be moved in a different way.
 The SVG pattern element gives you many options for how you want the pattern to look.
 In the future, I think the pattern element will continue to be used for data visualization and to display graphics.

 ## How to run the demo
 ```sh